bghira/SimpleTuner/OPTIONS.md

   --freeze_encoder FREEZE_ENCODER
                         Whether or not to freeze the text_encoder.
 The default is true.
+  --save_text_encoder   If set, will save the text_encoder after training.
+                        This is useful if you're using --push_to_hub so that the final pipeline contains all necessary components to run.
   --text_encoder_limit TEXT_ENCODER_LIMIT
                         When training the text_encoder, we want to limit how long it trains for to avoid catastrophic loss.